AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/starter-projects.md

 Here are available templates and the questions that each template helps answer:

+### Advertising

+>[!IMPORTANT]
+>
+>Advertising templates are available only if your report suite is enabled for Advertising Cloud.

+* **Search Engines**: This template breaks down advertising trends, ad platforms, keywords, accounts, campaigns, and more.

+### Commerce

+* **Magento: Marketing and Commerce**: This template breaks down your ecommerce conversion by marketing channel attribution, as well as providing insight by search keyword, landing page, geographical location, and more.
+For a video overview, see >[!VIDEO](https://www.youtube.com/watch?v=AQOViVLEMHw)

 ### Media

-* **Content Consumption**: Which content is being consumed the most and is engaging users?
+* **Audio Consumption**: Which content is being consumed the most and is engaging users?
 * **Recency - Frequency - Loyalty**: Who are my loyal readers?

 ### Mobile